chayan-2003/School_Payment_Microservice/README.md

+## Order and Payment System Documentation

 ### Overview and Design Assumptions

-This system manages the creation of orders and tracks associated payment transactions.
-Based on the provided documentation and understanding of the requirements, the relationship between the `Order` and `OrderStatus` models is assumed to be one-to-many.
-That is, a single `Order` may be associated with multiple `OrderStatus` records.
-This design supports scenarios such as multiple payment attempts, retries, or updates from the payment gateway.
+This system manages order creation and tracks associated payment transactions.
+Based on the provided requirements and schema, a **one-to-many relationship** is assumed between the `Order` and `OrderStatus` models.
+That is, a single order may result in multiple transaction records.
+This allows for handling multiple payment attempts or updates from the payment gateway.

-As a consequence of this structure:
+Due to this relationship:

-- There can be multiple `OrderStatus` records with the same `collect_id` (since each references the same `Order._id`).
+- There can be **multiple `OrderStatus` records with the same `collect_id`**, each reflecting a different payment event tied to a single order.
-- Similarly, the `customOrderId` field in the `Order` model, while unique at the `Order` level, may appear in multiple records when aggregating transaction-level data (due to multiple statuses per order).
+- Similarly, the `customOrderId`, which uniquely identifies each order (e.g., `ORD-1001`, `ORD-1002`, etc.), **may appear multiple times** when viewing aggregated transaction data, since each associated transaction would reference the same `customOrderId`.

+This design supports transparency and flexibility in scenarios where payment retries or partial transactions occur.

+### `customOrderId` Format and Considerations

+Each order is assigned a `customOrderId` to make external referencing and communication more human-readable and standardized.
+The format used (e.g., `ORD-1001`, `ORD-1002`) is intended to be sequential and meaningful for business operations.

+Although `customOrderId` is unique within the `Order` schema, when joined with transaction-level records, it can appear multiple times — once per transaction attempt — due to the one-to-many relationship with `OrderStatus`.

+Therefore, consumers of this identifier must be aware that querying by `customOrderId` may return multiple records reflecting the transaction history for a single order.

+### API: `/transaction-status/customOrderId/:id`

-This directly impacts the behavior of the `/transaction-status/:customOrderId` API, which is designed to return multiple transaction records for a single custom order ID.
-This is intentional and ensures visibility into all payment attempts or states associated with a particular order.
+This endpoint is designed to return **all transactions associated with a given `customOrderId`**.
+This includes every payment attempt or gateway response linked to the corresponding order.

+Key considerations:
+- Returns multiple entries to reflect the full transaction history.
-Additional fields may be returned in the API response to provide complete visibility into each transaction's details, which is useful for debugging and operational transparency.
+- More fields may be returned than originally expected, to aid in debugging and enhance transparency.

-### Schema Summary

-**Order**

-Captures order-related information such as school and trustee association, student details, gateway metadata, and a custom identifier for tracking purposes.

-**OrderStatus**

-Represents transaction-level data.
-Each record contains details such as amounts, payment mode, gateway status, timestamps, and references the parent order through `collect_id`.
-Since multiple `OrderStatus` records can exist for a single order, `collect_id` values may repeat.

-**WebhookLog**

-Captures raw webhook payloads from the payment gateway for traceability.
-This model is useful for maintaining an auditable history of events, especially in cases where payments are updated via external triggers.
+- Each returned record includes all relevant transaction-level details from the `OrderStatus` schema.

 ### Webhook Behavior

+Webhook notifications from the payment gateway are used to update transaction status in near real-time.

+The behavior is as follows:
-When a webhook is received from the payment gateway:

-- The `collect_id` from the webhook is matched against the `OrderStatus` table.
+- When a webhook is received, it contains a `collect_id` which is matched against the `OrderStatus` table.
-- Since multiple `OrderStatus` entries may exist for a given `collect_id`, the system updates only the first matching record.
-This approach ensures deterministic behavior and avoids inconsistencies.
+- Given the possibility of multiple `OrderStatus` records per `collect_id`, the system updates **only the first matching record** to ensure consistent and controlled updates.
-- Every webhook received is logged in the `WebhookLog` table, allowing for future review or replay if needed.
+- Every webhook payload is stored in the `WebhookLog` collection to provide traceability and support for debugging or reconciliation.

-### API: `/transaction-status/:customOrderId`

-This endpoint retrieves all transaction status records associated with a specific `customOrderId`.

-Given the one-to-many relationship between `Order` and `OrderStatus`, multiple transactions may be returned for a single order.
-This accounts for cases like retries, partial attempts, or updates in payment status.

-This behavior is by design and ensures that clients receive a complete picture of the payment history associated with a particular order identifier.

 ---